 What is a project’s approval process?

-Each studio is overseen by an executive producer (EP), who defines that studio’s strategic programming vision and how it is executed, while respecting the NFB’s overarching goals.
+Each unit is overseen by an executive producer (EP), who defines that unit’s strategic programming vision and how it is executed, while respecting the NFB’s overarching goals.
 Producers and EPs receive and review proposals and have autonomy to make programming decisions based on a budget allocated to them.

 Decisions made by studio EPs